 - 6 boneless pork loin chops (3/4 inch thick and 4 ounces each)

 - In a large saucepan, combine the first nine ingredients; bring to a boil.
 Reduce heat; simmer for 5 minutes, stirring occasionally.
-Set aside half of the sauce.
+Set aside half of the sauce for serving.

 Medium-Bodied White Wine

 Enjoy this recipe with a medium-bodied white wine such as Riesling or Gewürtztraminer